jacob5412/8086-Programs/README.md

 1. Emulate a counter on emu8086, to count the no. of 1’s (binary) in the given input value.
 [22_count_1s.asm](https://github.com/jacobjohn2016/8086-Programs/blob/master/Arithmetic/22_count_1s.asm)
 2. Emulate water level controller on emu8086 for the following Specifications:
-    A. No. of water levels in the overhead tank is 8
+    * No. of water levels in the overhead tank is 8
-    B. Display the current level of water with a buzzer
+    * Display the current level of water with a buzzer
-    C. Switch on the motor if the water level is 1
+    * Switch on the motor if the water level is 1
-    D. Switch off the motor if the water level is 8
+    * Switch off the motor if the water level is 8
-    E. Switch on the buzzer on water overflow
+    * Switch on the buzzer on water overflow